NemesisCyberForce/webserver_audit/README.md

 # webserver_audit
 #### Security Scanner for you AI_tools

+### Version Note

+- Light Version (scanner.py): A simple and fast security scan with basic features such as Directory Traversal, XSS, SQL Injection, and Port Scanning.
+Ideal for quick tests.
+- Advanced Version (v2.py): Includes additional features like API security checks, directory brute-forcing, CSRF scanning, and much more.
+This version is optimized for more comprehensive security assessments and modern scenarios.

 This tool includes the following features:
 - Directory Traversal Check
 - XSS Vulnerability Check